denten-books/plain-text/2-device.md

 envision two mechanisms, Wittgenstein writes, one visible and external and one hidden and internal.
 To read, the reader must do more than go through the motions of reading.
-Outward signs of reading are insufficient to indicate reading and comprehension.
+Outward signs of reading are insufficient to indicate comprehension.
 The physical motions---of gliding one's eyes across the page and saying the words out loud---must connect in some way with appropriate internal, mental representations.

 We are tempted then to privilege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
 However, no such